 Continuation of SPAN 1100.
-Fundamentals of Spanish composition, comprehension, pronunciation, speaking, reading, and writing in a cultural context.
+The fundamentals of Spanish grammar through composition, comprehension, pronunciation, speaking, reading, and writing in a cultural context.
 Classes are conducted in Spanish and students engage in active use of the language.
 Cannot be taken for credit after SPAN 2100.
 Prerequisite: SPAN 1100 or equivalent.

 Note: These dates may change before registration begins.